 Never ask about the things familiar to you.
 Instead, express your opinion.
-We often ask questions not because of seeking the answer but to manipulate the recipient, i.e. embarrass, deflate their self-confidence or show own superiority over then at something.
+We often ask questions not because of seeking the answer but to manipulate the recipient, i.e. embarrass, deflate their self-confidence or show their own superiority over them at something.

 9. Listen To Your Body

 Your heart is pounding, your throat is dry and you have cramps.
 But your recipient cannot see anything.
 We are conditioned to play roles, show self-confidence and know everything, even having no clue about the subject being discussed.
 But it takes its toll.
 It is easy to catch an illness if you pretend someone you are not because of stress, tension, while harmony between your feelings and messages is very important.
 Only then you are authentic and people trust you more.

 10. Ask Questions

 it is said that there are two questions that open the road to understanding and efficient communication:

 - How ...?

 On the other hand, avoid "Why...?" at all costs because it is interrogative and puts pressure on the recipient of your message.
 Then all your complaints, justifications, assumptions and explanations come out, not necessarily helping with the main subject of the conversation.
 It is better to ask:

 - "What do you mean by that?"

 - "What can we do to solve the problem?" "